Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Methodology and comprehensive comparison

-The aforementioned confusions can be attributed to inconsistent settings and weak baselines.
-To make the results more convincing and offer a fair comparison, we establish a public code framework on PyTorch and reproduce all selected methods across three target datasets with the same setting in each target task.
+The aforementioned confusion can be attributed to inconsistent experimental setup and weak baselines.
+To make the results more convincing and offer a fair comparison, we establish a public code framework on PyTorch and reproduce all selected SSL methods across five target datasets.
 Due to the small scale of medical image datasets, we make full use of annotations in target tasks without any annotation dropping.
-Each method was trained multiple times and the average results are presented in Table~\ref{tab:comparison}.
-Notably, our baselines (FS) consistently surpass previous implementations in \citep{zhou2021models,zhou2021preservational} (even with the proposed SSL methods), thus ensuring the performance reality and validity of different SSL approaches.
+Each method was trained M1.4.2{\link{R1.4}}{three times} and the average results are presented in Table~\ref{tab:comparison}.
+Notably, our baselines consistently surpass previous implementations in \cite{zhou2021models,zhou2021preservational}, thus ensuring the performance reality and validity of different SSL approaches.